 Introduction

 A majority of organisms live in symbiosis, a close relationship between two organisms belonging to different species that ranges along the continuum between parasitism and mutualism (De Bary, 1879; Tipton, Darcy and Hynson, 2019).
-The regulation of the symbiont population, and particularly their abundance within host tissues, are important characteristics that shape the tight relationship between partners and influence the position of the symbiosis along the mutualism-parasitism continuum (Tiivel, 1991; Douglas, 1994).
+In the case of microorganisms, the regulation of the symbiont population within the host, and particularly their abundance within host tissues, are important characteristics that shape the tight relationship between partners and influence the position of the symbiosis along the mutualism-parasitism continuum (Tiivel, 1991; Douglas, 1994).
 Research on disease evolution has further shown that the evolution of virulence is balanced by the transmission of symbionts to new hosts, and that both virulence and transmission rely on the regulation of the symbiotic density (Anderson and May, 1982).
 On the one side, an increased virulence can benefit symbionts by increasing their instantaneous transmission, as they exploit more host resources and thus increase their replication within the host.
 On the other side, the more abundant the symbionts are in host tissues, the more they cost to the host, which shortens the host life span and thereby the window of transmission of the symbiont.
-As a result, the virulence/transmission trade-off leads to a symbiotic density optimum that optimizes symbiont transmission over the entire life of the host.
+As a result, the virulence/transmission trade-off leads to a reproduction rate optimum that optimizes symbiont transmission over the entire life of the host.
+More specifically in vertically transmitted symbioses, the optimum symbiotic density optimizes both the production of offspring and their colonization by symbionts.

 Symbiont density is thus under strong regulation (O’Neill, Hoffmann and Werren, 1997; Alizon et al., 2009), and many factors can contribute to its control (López-Madrigal and Duarte, 2019).
 In insects for instance, host factors can play a major role in regulating the symbiont population (Poinsot et al., 1998; Douglas, 2014) through the activation of immune pathways, such as DUOX or Toll (Douglas, Bouvaine and Russell, 2011; You, Lee and Lee, 2014).
 Symbionts can also be involved in their own regulation according to particular genetic factors (Ijichi et al., 2002; Chrostek et al., 2013).
-This is for example the case in symbioses between wasps and vertically-transmitted bacteria, where densities of Wolbachia are strain-specific in co-infection (Mouton et al., 2003, 2004).
+This is for example the case in symbioses between wasps and vertically transmitted bacteria, where densities of Wolbachia are strain-specific in co-infection (Mouton et al., 2003, 2004).
 Still, some mechanisms involved in bacterial regulation are poorly understood in insects.
 For instance, the target of bacterial regulation remains to be clarified: does the host control the overall symbiont population by decreasing symbiont abundance regardless the symbiont genetic specificity or does it target specific variants?
 Also, control mechanisms that are independent of classical immune pathways are worth exploring.
 For instance, are cases where hosts sanction symbiont through differential allocation of metabolites frequent and widespread in symbiotic associations (Douglas, 2008)?